dzc0d3r/nextjs-use-python/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-If you want to try out the Database Example, you can use the docker-compose file provided in the repository. after `docker-compose up -d` you need to create the database and table you want to insert into manually.

 ## Roadmap (Things that should be fixed but realistically it will never happen)